karmaniverous/blog/_posts/2024-09-02-some-words-on-linkedin.md

 Also, since I _am_ a software developer, at some later date I can probably automate the cross-posting process.
 For technical reasons that may be a little fraught, but with a little work I can probably eliminate _most_ of the heavy lifting.

-I think I can live with that.
+I can live with that.
 I think. 😅